TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - disable "Play ranked" button in non-steam clients
     - Look at "TODO_RANKED"

+- Separate contribution threshold for counting ENEMIES into mmr
+    - Should be low like score >= 3
+    - So we can actually simulate the high stakes scenario

+- article about matchmaking rules
+    - event multiplier
+    - abandoning players don't show in death log as perpetrators

+- we might set some good maps twice on the list to increase probability

+- Ranks
+    - 1st: Sol Invictus (gold)
+    - 2nd: Aurora (violet bird)
+    - 3nd: Boreas (silver bird)

+- Show abandoned players in match summary

 - make defuse not require holding so it's less abusable by suspends
     - and if defusing, always restore the mouse no matter what

 - POST-CRASH REJOINING: Create a 'user/ranked.json' file whenever a match starts
     - Should just spawn a modal that overrides the crash notification modal
     - But when to delete it?
+        - AUTOMATICALLY AFTER AN HOUR. (or exactly 1.5min * 30 rounds = 45 minutes which is the maximum duration of a match)
         - match summary
         - abandon button in the modal